-- The same workshop was later proposed to the student living on the island of Stromboli (Aeolian Island, north of the coast of - 64 Sicily).
-This offered us the opportunity to collect stories from a context that is very different in terms of its geographic, - 65 volcanic, and social settings.
-Stromboli is an open-conduit volcano, usually characterized by a mild Strombolian activity - 66 (which takes its name from the island itself) and features continuous degassing and repeated explosions ejecting materials up - 67 to tens or hundreds meters above the crater.
+The same workshop was later proposed to the pupils living on the island of Stromboli (Aeolian Island, north of the coast of Sicily).
+This offered us the opportunity to collect stories from a context that is very different in terms of its geographic, volcanic, and social settings.
+Stromboli is an open-conduit volcano, usually characterised by a mild Strombolian activity (which takes its name from the island itself) and features continuous degassing and repeated explosions ejecting materials up to tens or hundreds metres above the crater.
 Lava flows may occasionally form along the deserted slope of the volcano.
-This - 68 persistent activity typically impacts only the summit of the volcano and is considered one of the main touristic attractions on the island.
+This persistent activity typically impacts only the summit of the volcano and is considered one of the main touristic attractions on the island.
 This behaviour is sporadically interrupted by greater explosive events, known as paroxysms.
-The Imaginary Eruption workshop was carried out in 2020, right after two paroxysmal eruptions took place in 2019, on July 3 and August 28 (Giordano and De Astis, 2021).
+The imaginary eruption workshop was carried out in 2020, right after two paroxysmal eruptions took place in 2019, on 3 July and 28 August (Giordano and De Astis, 2021).
 Both events raised an eruptive column of several kilometres and generated pyroclastic flows that rushed down the deserted slope of the island to reach the sea.
-The two paroxysmal eruptions occurred without noticeable precursors, were unusually close in time and the first one caused one causality, shaking the busy touristic season that revolves around guided tours of the volcano's summit.
+The two paroxysmal eruptions occurred without noticeable precursors, were unusually close in time, and the first one caused one causality, shaking the busy touristic season that revolves around guided tours of the volcano's summit.
 Residents had to face the fear of both volcanic eruption and economic disruption at the same time.
-In this context, we planned a workshop for the spring 2020 but, because of the COVID-19 pandemic, we couldn't travel to the island.
-We did not want to miss the opportunity to get in touch with the students and to offer them a safe space to discuss volcanic eruptions and their consequences.
-We therefore adapted the workshop to make it suitable for remote fruition.
-Participants connected from their home and since it was not possible to organize the work in pairs, each student elaborated her/his own story.
+In this context, we planned a workshop for spring 2020 but, because of the COVID-19 pandemic, we could not travel to the island.
+We did not want to miss the opportunity to be in touch with the pupils and to offer them a safe space to discuss volcanic eruptions and their consequences.
+We therefore adapted the workshop to make it suitable for an online platform.
+Participants connected from their homes, and since it was not possible to organise the work in pairs, each pupil elaborated their own story.
 We allowed longer times to work and to discuss the stories at the end.
-The workshop was therefore organized in three days, with one session of 1 hour each day.
-The attending students were 13, from both primary and secondary schools but we could collect only 9 stories featuring both drawing and written descriptions.
-This is a very small number to allow for wide considerations.
-Nevertheless, we do consider these stories of interest for the peculiar circumstances they reflect and we therefore provide here a terse description.
+The workshop was therefore organised in 3 d, with one session of 1 h each day.
+The attending pupils were 13, from both primary and secondary schools, but we could collect only nine stories featuring both drawing and written descriptions.
+This is a very small number to allow for wide consideration.
+Nevertheless, we do consider these stories of interest for the peculiar circumstances they reflect, and we therefore provide here a brief description.
 Most stories are set on the island itself which, in two cases, is the actual protagonist.
-The impending eruption can be announced by rock fallout (which in one case set the vegetation on fire), small tremors, or even small eruptions.
-In one case, the eruption is announced by an "air pocket".
+The impending eruption can be announced by rock fallout (which, in one case, set the vegetation on fire), small tremors, or even small eruptions.
+In one case, the eruption is announced by an air pocket.
 The eruption is often a typical strombolian eruption, with a lively launch of ash and scoriae, sometimes associated with a lava flow.
-In one case the eruption begins under water, while in another one pyroclastic flows and their destructive power are mentioned.
-The stories mostly feature a happy ending, with the volcano returning to its usual behaviour and inhabitants can resume their usual lives.
+In one case, the eruption begins underwater, while in another one pyroclastic flows and their destructive power are mentioned.
+The stories mostly feature a happy ending, with the volcano returning to its usual behaviour, and inhabitants can resume their usual lives.
 In a few cases, however, consequences are more serious and involve injured people or imply leaving the island and friends.